AshkenaziGenome/Assembly/README.md

-# Ashkenazi Genome Assemblies
+# Ashkenazi Genome Assembliy
-This repository contains links to the genome data from the Ashkenazy reference genome Ash1 assembly and annotation.
+This repository contains links to the Ashkenazi reference genome Ash1 assembly and annotation.
 Ash1 is an assembly of an individual from Personal Genome Project codename HG002.
-This repository has the version 1.7 assembly and all subsequent versions.
+This repository has the initial version 1.7 assembly and all subsequent versions.

 # Version 1.7
 This is an initial version described in: